Stuart Reese: Professional career

-Reese turned professional in 1976.
-In August he received media attention for one of the first times as a professional golfer.
-He opened with a 69 (−3) at the Fiji Open to put himself near the lead.
+In 1976, Reese turned professional.
+In August, he received media attention for one of the first times as a professional golfer.
+Reese opened with a 69 (−3) at the Fiji Open to put himself near the lead.

-In February 1977 he played the South Australian Open at Royal Adelaide Golf Club.
+In February 1977, Reese played the South Australian Open at Royal Adelaide Golf Club.
 He was at 215 (−4) after three rounds, one back of leaders Noel Ratcliffe and Brian Jones.
-Later in 1977 he played on the European Tour for the first time.
+Later in 1977, Reese played on the European Tour for the first time.
 He played in six events, making the cut only twice, failing to record anything better than a 69th-place finish.
-In November he received some attention for his play at the Colgate Champion of Champions, opening with a 69 (−3), putting him the top ten.
-In January 1978 he shot an opening round 70 (−2) at the Traralgon Loy Yang Classic to put himself in the top ten.
-He shot one-under-par for the remainder of the tournament and finished in a tie for twelfth.
+In November, Reese received some attention for his play at the Colgate Champion of Champions, opening with a 69 (−3), putting him the top ten.
+In January 1978, he shot an opening round 70 (−2) at the Traralgon Loy Yang Classic to put himself in the top ten.
+Reese shot one-under-par for the remainder of the tournament and finished in a tie for twelfth.

-In 1978 Reese did not return to Europe.
-He did play in North America and Australia and recorded some highlights.
-In early June he played the Homestead Wasatch Mountain Open, a two-round tournament in Midway, Utah.
+In 1978, Reese did not return to Europe.
+However, he did play in North America and Australia and recorded some highlights.
+In early June, Reese played the Homestead Wasatch Mountain Open, a two-round tournament in Midway, Utah.
 He opened with a 69 (−3) for the joint lead.
-In the second round he shot a 72 to finish joint fourth, four back.
-In late July he played the Sierra Nevada Open Invitational in Reno, Nevada.
+In the final round he shot a 72 to finish joint fourth, four back.
+In late July, Reese played the Sierra Nevada Open Invitational in Reno, Nevada.
 He opened with a 69 (−3) at Tahoe-Donner Golf Course to put himself in second place among all competitors, one back.
 Soon thereafter the returned to Australia.
-In October he finished in second place in the qualifying stage of the New South Wales Open.
-In November he made the cut in the Australian Open, finishing in a tie for 32nd.
-A few days later he won the pro-am leading up to Otago Charity Classic shooting a 63 (−9).
+In October, Reese finished in second place in the qualifying stage of the New South Wales Open.
+In November, he made the cut in the Australian Open, finishing in a tie for 32nd.
+A few days later, Reese won the pro-am leading up to Otago Charity Classic, shooting a 63 (−9).